crnd-inc/crnd-web/crnd_web_widget_select_geolocation/README.rst

 |badge2| |badge5|

-This addon adds a widget that allows you to select a geolocation on a map.
+This addon adds a widget that allows you to select or view a geolocation on a map.
 Wdget has two reauired options:
-'latitude_field' and 'longitude_field' and additional options 'address_field' and 'zoom'.
+'latitude_field' and 'longitude_field' and additional options 'readonly' and 'zoom'.
-Fields defined in 'latitude_field', 'longitude_field', 'address_field' should be present in view definition
+Fields defined in 'latitude_field', 'longitude_field', should be present in view definition

 Usage
 '''''